diagrams/diagrams-doc/doc/manual.rst

-line between the two points (using the `location` function to access the locations of the subdiagrams within the parent diagram), give it a style, and specify that it should be layered on top of the diagram given as the third argument to `connect`.
+line between the two points (using the `location` function to access the locations of the subdiagrams within the parent diagram), give it a style, and specify that it should be layered on top of the diagram given as the third argument to `attach`.

-We then draw a square and a circle, give them names, and use `connect` to draw a line between their centers.
+We then draw a square and a circle, give them names, and use `attach` to draw a line between their centers.
 Of course, in this example, it would not be too hard to manually compute the endpoints of the line (this is left as an exercise for the reader); but in more complex